frankld/stest/content/post/courier-logo.md

 ##### Vector Illustration in Adobe Illustrator

- i used adobe illustrator to create this logo, staring off with a circle, triangle and rectangle for the head, and a semi circle for the head.
+I used adobe illustrator to create this logo, staring off with a circle, triangle and rectangle for the head, and a semi circle for the head.
 After creating a basic proportion using these shapes I added minimalistic details to the character